mhightower83/Spi0Utils/examples/README.md

 ## [Reclaim_GPIO_9_10](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/Reclaim_GPIO_9_10)

+For compatible SPI Flash memory, the SPI Flash can be setup to ignore GPIO pins 9 and 10 allowing them to be used on ESP-12F modules and NodeMCU dev boards.

-A more comprehensive example.
+This is a more generalized example.
 It should handle more of the less conforming Flash memories.
 Like GigaDevice GD25QxxC, GD25QxxE, EON EN25Q32C

 ## [SFDPHexDump](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/SFDPHexDump)

+For information gathering, reads and dumps the SFDP.
-Standalone version - It doesn't require SpiFlashUtils library
+Standalone version - It doesn't require the SpiFlashUtils library

 An example using `experimental::SPI0Command` function to read SPI Flash Data Parameters from Flash and print a hex dump.